 SOFA currently offers the following cookbooks, available in pdf format.

 SOFA Tools for Earth Attitude deals with the important subset of SOFA routines concerned with the Earth's orientation and rotation.
 First released on 2007 August 01, this cookbook supplements the basic documentation with descriptive material and cookbook examples on the topics of precession, nutation, polar motion, sidereal time and Earth rotation angle.
 The examples include methods using both the equinox-based and celestial intermediate origins.
 Versions of this cookbook are available for Fortran and ANSI C.

 This cookbook deals with the seven time scales recognized by SOFA, namely, TAI, UTC, UT1, TT, TCG, TDB and TCB and the related civil calendar and Julian date conversions.
 In the case of UTC, leap seconds are dealt with correctly.

-This cookbook looks at a selection of SOFA routines that deal with the chain of astrometric transformations linking (i) star data from a catalog and (ii) the observed direction of the incoming radiation and describes the main astrometric reference systems used by astronomers.
+This cookbook looks at a selection of SOFA routines that deal with the chain of astrometric transformations linking (i) star data from a catalogue and (ii) the observed direction of the incoming radiation and describes the main astrometric reference systems used by astronomers.

 The document SOFA Astrometry Tools at a Glance provides a two page summary of the routine names and abbreviations for the transformation of star positions between the various reference systems in the cookbook.